napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

     "WindowsDllSearchPaths": []
 }
 ```
-If you add `mod_napaudio` as a `RequiredModule` to your application, instead of your `application module`, you won't have access to the resources of that module in your own module.
-It is therefore recommended to always link to other modules from your application module, not the application directly.
+If you add `mod_napaudio` as a `RequiredModule` to your application, instead of your application module, you won't have access to the audio resources in your own module.
+It is therefore recommended to always link to other modules from your application module and not the application directly.

 Compile and Run {#compile_run}
 ================